(Bring Your Own Device)

 Clinical Ink has the experience to help you evaluate the risks and opportunities BYOD presents.
 While it’s true the FDA has not provided any specific guidance on BYOD indicating support, it’s also important to note they have not delivered any guidance indicating objection.
 The agency has, in fact, indicated a willingness to have conversations about BYOD on a case-by-case basis when relevant.
 Multiple studies have made successful regulatory submissions with BYOD-captured primary endpoint data.
 Given the agency’s push to move away from paper-based trials, a favorable view of BYOD makes sense, especially where the alternative would be paper-based.

-Virtual Trial Support
+Decentralized Trial Support

 A Closer Look